AsunaMasuda/white_wine_quality_with_R/README.md

 ## Exploratoty data analysis on white wine quality with R
-Using R and Rstudio, white wine quality data
+Using R and Rstudio, I conducted data analysis on white wine quality data to find out which chemical properties influence the quality of the wine.

 ## Description
 This data set contains 4,898 white wines with 11 variables on quantifying the chemical properties of each wine.